howerj/junk/README.md

 ## 2013-07-19 README.md

-A junk yard of misc code
+A junk yard of miscellaneous code.
+From me and from elsewhere.